 \section{Conclusion}

-We presented ConDA, a concatenation-based domain adaptation framework that leverages the spatial coherency in-between the source and target domains for fine-grained interactive learning.
-We also introduced an anti-aliasing regularizer and an entropy aggregator to reduce the detrimental effects of aliasing artifacts and noisy target predictions during pre-training and self-training.
-Extensive experiments on cross-city UDA scenarios showed that ConDA can bring overt segmentation performance improvements over baseline and competitive approaches.
-The robustness of our framework has shed light on flexible deployment in the perception modules of the autonomous driving system.
-In the future, we intend to dive deeper into the interactions between domains and will seek to extend our framework to other LiDAR domain adaptation scenarios, such as night/day, sunny/rainy, and synthetic/real adaptations.
+We presented ConDA, a concatenation-based UDA framework that leverages the spatial coherency in-between the source and target domains for fine-grained interactive learning.
+Extensive experiments showed that ConDA can substantially improve the segmentation performance over baselines and competitive approaches.
+The robustness of our framework has shed light on its utility and potential for flexible deployment in the autonomous driving perception system.

-\myparagraph{Acknowledgements.} We thank Sergi Widjaja, Xiaogang Wang, Edouard Francois Marc Capellier, and Dhananjai Sharma for insightful review and discussion.
+{ \textbf{Acknowledgements}.
+This research is part of the programme DesCartes and is supported by the National Research Foundation, Prime Minister’s Office, Singapore under its Campus for Research Excellence and Technological Enterprise (CREATE) programme.
+This work is affiliated with the WP4 of the DesCartes programme, with an identity number: A-8000237-00-00.}

 { }